Best Streaming Devices in 2026 — The Buying Decision Guide

 This is where specs get tricky.
 Most 2026 streaming devices claim "Dolby Vision" and "Dolby Atmos" support, but the real question is: Does your TV and receiver actually support these formats?

-Dolby Atmos passthrough: Sending Dolby Atmos to your soundbar or receiver requires HDMI eARC (enhanced Audio Return Channel).
-Not all TVs have eARC ports, and not all have them on the same HDMI port.
-Check your TV's manual first — note which HDMI port supports eARC.
-This is critical: if you plug your streaming device into the wrong HDMI port, your receiver won't get Dolby Atmos, and you'll spend two hours troubleshooting thinking the device is broken.
+Dolby Atmos passthrough: Sending Dolby Atmos to your soundbar or receiver works best over HDMI eARC (enhanced Audio Return Channel).
+Standard ARC can carry lossy Atmos via Dolby Digital Plus, but eARC is more reliable and required for lossless Atmos from disc.
+Check your TV's manual — note which HDMI port supports eARC.
+If you plug your streaming device into the wrong HDMI port, your receiver won't get Atmos, and you'll spend two hours troubleshooting thinking the device is broken.

 Gaming: Why Nvidia Shield Stands Alone